Prologue. The Call of Jesus: Ministry Is Forged in the Wilderness: Mark 1.1-13

 I grew up in part of the country where it was hot and humid in the summer before air conditioners were popular or affordable.
 To alleviate some of the misery that went with the heat, we could drive about seven miles to a natural spring that fed a large sandy bottom pool.
 The water flowing from the spring was always seventy-two degrees, summer or winter.
 So on those hot summer days, when the heat was in the high nineties and the humidity was even higher, we would run and jump into the natural pool and our hearts would jump as we came up gasping for air because the sudden change in temperature to our bodies was like getting a cold splash of water in the face without knowing it was coming.
 It was a startling wake-up call to the body.
 Such was the arrival of John the Baptist on the scene for the Jews.

 From the prophetic silence, came the preaching of John the Baptist in the wilderness proclaiming to the people of God their need for repentance and baptism.
 In Mark’s story, John the Baptist is not important for his own sake.
-He is seen as the fulfilling of the Old Testament prophecy as the beginning of the unfolding drama of redemption that centers on the ministry of Jesus.
+He is seen as the fulfillment of the First Testament prophecy as the beginning of the unfolding drama of redemption that centers on the ministry of Jesus.
 Remember, the Jews were looking for a person like Moses who would come and bring then out of their bondage and provide freedom for them once again.
 John came pronouncing that that person was coming.